-- Please measure your blood sugar pre- and post- exercise for the first 6 or more exercise sessions in view of your elevated risk of hypoglycemia (low blood sugar) and record on a blood sugar tracking sheet.
-We have provided one in the next document. - You should bring your own glucometer to each exercise class at the centre.
+- Please measure your blood sugar pre- and post- exercise for the first 6 or more exercise sessions in view of your elevated risk of hypoglycemia (low blood sugar) and record on the attached blood sugar tracking sheet. - You should bring your own glucometer to each exercise class at the centre.